 - Tech offered a forensic science course

 Back then, I had a big passion for forensics.
-During the summer holidays, I always used to creep downstairs to watch crappy American true-crime TV shows until five in the morning, every morning.
+During summer holidays, I used to creep downstairs to watch crappy American true-crime TV shows until five in the morning, every morning.

 The reality of what studying forensics was actually like, compared to these shows, was striking.
 Even so, it took me a long while to notice.
 Much, much too long, until I was part-way through a Forensic Science and Criminology degree that didn’t fit me at all.
 By that point, I was lost, entirely devoid of guidance.

 My parents – shock, horror – had not supported my decision to go to uni.
 When I first mentioned it, my dad told me to wise up and “go get a job in Tesco.”
 Now that I was actually there and properly struggling academically for the first time in my life, they kept telling me to quit.